Alighorab/UT.6.10x.Labs/README.md

-## UT.6.10x Embedded Systems: Shape the World Labs
+## UTAustinX UT.6.10x: Embedded Systems - Shape The World: Microcontroller Input/Output Labs

 ### Description
 - This is my solution to the